hantswilliams/book-healthinformatics-datascience/docs/Ch2/intoperability.md

 5. **Data Use and Consent:** TEFCA promotes patient engagement and control over their health data by defining requirements for obtaining patient consent and managing data use permissions.

-TEFCA's role in overseeing health exchanges is to create a unified ecosystem where health data can flow securely and efficiently across different health information networks.
+TEFCA's role in overseeing HIEs is to create a unified ecosystem where health data can flow securely and efficiently across different health information networks.
 While TEFCA is still evolving, its framework aims to address the challenges of health data interoperability, improve patient care coordination, and facilitate research and public health efforts.
 As TEFCA continues to develop, it will likely play a significant role in shaping the future of health information exchange in the United States.

 ## Health Level Seven (HL7) and Fast Healthcare Interoperability Resources (FHIR): A Brief Overview